Legislature Has Power to Enact District Maps at Any Time

 There Are Enough Idiots Among the Lawyers to Fill A Stadium

 We can't ascribe any particular motive to the lawyers who take up cases that they know from the beginning are "without merit."
 Courts tend to call such cases frivolous.
 In the lawyers' Code of Professional Conduct, lawyers agree, as officers of the court, to not bring frivolous cases to a court.
 Rules are meant to be broken.
-They are broken.
+So they are broken.
 All the time.

 Legislature v.
 Deukmejian